Tixon-noxit/LockerBox/README.md

 ## Installation and launch ##
 Launch can only be done when using python 3.x

 To start you need:
-    - Run command 'pip3 install -r requirements.txt'
+  - Run command `pip3 install -r requirements.txt`
-    - Run file 'LockerBox.py'
+  - Run file `LockerBox.py`